 The focus lesson could be a lesson from their math curriculum textbook or a puzzle talk from ST Math.

 Puzzle talks build confidence, increase number sense, and flexibility with numbers.
 Puzzle talks are a great way to bring ST Math games into your classroom and leverage the power of the visual models.
-You can find a list ofST Math puzzle talk lessonson the resource site, ST Math Central.
+You can find a list ofST Math puzzle talk lessonson our help site.

 “I do a lot of puzzle talks for my focus lessons because ST Math provides great interactive models that I just couldn’t replicate on my own,” Megan shares.
 “I pull up the puzzle in teacher mode on the screen and walk through it with students.
 First, we notice what is on the screen.
 Then when we decide what to click on, we see the animation show us the immediate feedback.
 I can pause and ask students questions about what JiJi is showing us.”